buabaj/cache-mechanism/README.md

 python3 app.py
 ```

-6. Head to `localhost:8000/docs` in your browser to test the Implementation of the Cache Mechanism in the CRUD Endpoints and documentation in an interactive SWAGGER UI API Documentation playground/
+6. Head to `localhost:8000/docs` in your browser to test the Implementation of the Cache Mechanism in the CRUD Endpoints and documentation in an interactive SWAGGER UI API Documentation playground